-Favorite Books of Famouse People and My Personal Favorite
+Favorite Books of Famous People and My Personal Favorites

 Books that inspired famous people.
 It just takes one good inspiration to set you off to achieve your dreams.
 There are three ways to leave a legacy and they are, write a book, have a baby or plant a tree.
 I added my favorite book to the list below as #11 which is my humor for the day….Lee

 Sent to me by Katrin Solomon from the website: www.onlinecollege.org

 No matter what your major is, you’re probably less than inspired by a lot of your class textbooks.
 But reading is fundamental to the learning process, whether or not you stick to your college syllabus.
 Take a look at this list of inspirational leaders and the books that helped them find success and become teachers themselves.

 - John F. Kennedy: From Russia With Love, by Ian Fleming: Besides his political and liberal social reputation, President John F. Kennedy was known as a dashing ladies’ man who may or may not have had affairs with high-profile women like Marilyn Monroe.
 His weakness for the fabulous fast life is evident in his list of favorite books, too, which includes the 1957 James Bond thriller From Russia with Love, by Ian Fleming.
 This novel is the fifth in the James Bond series and involves counterintelligence twists among the British and Russians.